MaterializeInc/terraform-provider-materialize/docs/resources/materialized_view.md

 ### Required

 - `name` (String) The identifier for the materialized view.
-- `statement` (String) The SQL statement to create the materialized view.
+- `statement` (String) The SQL statement for the materialized view.

 ### Optional